TyroneLi/CUA_O3D/README.md

 </p>

 <p align="left">
 This repository contains the official PyTorch implementation of the paper "CUA-O3D: Cross-Modal and Uncertainty-Aware Agglomeration for Open-Vocabulary 3D Scene Understanding" (CVPR 205).
-The paper is available on [arXiv](https://arxiv.org/abs/2503.16707).
-The project page is online at [here](https://tyroneli.github.io/CUA_O3D/).
+The paper is available on <a href="(https://arxiv.org/abs/2503.16707">[arxiv]]</a>.
+The project page is online at <a href="https://tyroneli.github.io/CUA_O3D/">CUA-O3D</a>.
 </p>
 <br>